Need to backup files from command prompt in Windows 10

 Method 1: Backup files and folders easily in Windows 10

 As mentioned earlier, cmd is not easy to operate, and any human error may result in data loss.
-Thus, it's suggested to use safe way.
-Here I strongly recommend you backing up files with GUI-based free backup software AOMEI Backupper Standard because of the following advantages:
+Thus, it's suggested to backup files with GUI-based free backup software AOMEI Backupper Standard.
+Here are some of its obvious advantages:

-Versatile backup and restore software: It supports file backup, system backup, disk backup and partition backup.
+Versatile backup and restore software: It supports file backup, system backup, disk backup and partition backup, so you can backup any items you want.

 Multiple backup settings: It's capable of backing files daily/weekly/monthly.
 More surprising, it supports backing up changed files or folders using incremental backup or differential backup.